Gisele Bundchen Supports Tom Brady By Posting Adorable Photo With Their Kids Decked Out In Bucs Gear

 Others complimented Bundchen and her beautiful family, with many writing in her native Portuguese.
 The Brazilian-born model is bilingual, normally writing her social media messages in both English and Portuguese — which she also did for Sunday's post cheering on her husband.

 Bundchen often takes to social media to show her support for her man.
-As the New York Post’s Page Six noted, she shared another photo ahead of last week’s divisional round playoff game showing herself and the couple’s dogs decked out in Bucs gear.

-“The cheer squad is ready over here!!!
-Let’s go papai!
-Let’s go Bucs!!!” the model wrote in the caption of her Instagram post.
+As the New York Post's Page Six noted, she shared another photo ahead of last week's divisional-round playoff game showing herself and the couple's dogs decked out in Bucs gear."The cheer squad is ready over here!!!
+Let's go papai!
+Let's go Bucs!!!" the model wrote in the caption of her Instagram post.

 She later celebrated the team's wins by posting a "#GoBucs" graphic on her Instagram story.